trevorprinn/Babbacombe.Logger/README.md

 Babbacombe.Logger
 =================

 A C# 4.5 library for managing error logging and reporting.
+(There is also a build for .net 3.5).

 Contains components for:
 - Logging trace messages to log files.